waveform80/pibootctl/docs/set.rst

 Usage
 =====

-The ``set`` command can be used at the command line to update the boot
+The :command:`set` command can be used at the command line to update the boot
 configuration:

 .. code-block:: console